 Dynamic data masking

-Dynamic data masking is used to protect, obscure, or block access to, sensitive data.
-While prevalent in production systems, it is also used when testers or data scientists require real data.
-Dynamic data masking is performed in real time, in response to a data request.
+Dynamic data masking is used to protect, obscure, or block access to sensitive data that's stored in production.
+Dynamic data masking is performed on the fly, in response to a data request by a certain user or application.
 When the data is located in multiple source systems, masking consistency is difficult, especially when dealing with disparate environments, and a wide variety of technologies.
-Dynamic data masking protects sensitive data on demand.

-Dynamic data masking automatically streams data from a production environment, to avoid storing the masked data in a separate database.
-As a rule, it’s used for role-based security for applications – such as handling customer queries, or processing sensitive data, like health records – and in read-only scenarios, so that the masked data doesn’t get written back to the production system.
+Dynamic data masking is used for role-based security – such as handling customer queries, or processing sensitive data, like health records – and in read-only scenarios, so that the masked data doesn’t get written back to the production system.

 This technique is frequently used in customer service applications to ensure that support personnel can access the data they need to assist customers while masking sensitive information like credit card numbers or personal identifiers – to maintain privacy and compliance with data protection regulations.

-Statistical data masking ensures that any masked data retains the same statistical characteristics and patterns as the real-world data it represents – such as the distribution, mean, and standard deviation.
-When production data is statistically masked, unauthorized users have great difficulty extracting any information of value afterwards.
+Statistical data masking is method applied in static or on-the-fly masking.
+It ensures that masked data retains the same statistical characteristics and patterns as the real-world data it represents – such as the distribution, mean, and standard deviation.

 Unstructured data masking

-When it comes to protecting data privacy, regulations do not differentiate between structured and unstructured data.
-Scanned documents and image files, such as insurance claims, bank checks, and medical records, contain sensitive data stored as images.
+When it comes to protecting data, regulations do not differentiate between structured and unstructured data.
+Documents and image files, such as insurance claims, bank checks, and medical records, contain sensitive data.
 Many different formats (e.g., pdf, png, csv, email, and Office docs) are used daily by enterprises in their regular interactions with individuals.
 With the potential for so much sensitive data to be exposed in unstructured files, the need for unstructured data masking is obvious.

 the financial services industry due to strict regulations.